 c.
 Means of Contact: This pull-down tab is automatically set to “Email” in the AFS Email Composer.
 It should NEVER be changed.

 d.
 Template Type and Template: These pull-down tabs allow you to view a variety of email templates created by AFS staff for frequently sent emails.
 Please take some time to browse through these templates to see if one might fit your email needs.
 To have a new template added for your team, please contact your TDS.

 e.
 The image highlighted in orange allows volunteers to add hyperlinks to their emails.
 This is an important function to use if you would like to include links to specific information within an email.

 4. When you have completed your email, click the Send button in the upper left-hand corner of the AFS Email Composer screen.

-Note: Emails sent from within Global Link will AUTOMATICALLY be recorded in the recipient’s Contact Log, and any replies will arrive to your person email inbox.
+Note: Emails sent from within Global Link will AUTOMATICALLY be recorded in the recipient’s Contact Log, and any replies will arrive in your personal email inbox.